Our play-based curriculum is unique in Northern Virginia, and our Faculty create a nurturing environment with a child’s needs in mind.

 We believe children learn by imitation in their first seven years, therefore we feel a healthy rhythm is vital to a child’s well-being.
 Additionally, we honor every child for the unique gifts and imagination she or he brings to an activity, a class, and to the school.
 Under the guidance of experienced Waldorf teachers, children develop strong social skills and confidence in their world.

 Our Early Childhood Programs & Curriculum

 For families interested in a Waldorf education for their child, we offer Parent-Infant, Parent-Toddler, and Parent-Child classes.
 We offer Nursery and Mixed-Age Kindergarten programs for children who are ready to separate from a parent.
-Our Nursery is for children 3 – 4 years old.
-In addition, we offer 5-Day Mixed-Age Kindergartens for children 4 to 6 years of age.
-The Nursery and Kindergarten classes meet Mondays through Fridays, 8:30 AM – 12:00 PM, with Extended Care options.
+Our Nursery is for children 3 years old and meets on Mondays through Wednesday, 8:30 AM – 12:00 PM, with Extended Care options.
+Our Mixed-Age Kindergartens are for children 4 to 6 years of age and meet on Mondays through Fridays, 8:30 AM – 12:00 PM, with Extended Care options.

 At PCWS, we believe the work of the child is play.
 For this reason our classrooms offer a secure and home-like setting designed to inspire a child’s imagination.
 Natural open-ended materials inspire collaborative play where children learn about themselves and the world.

 When children play, they develop healthy social skills and learn outside-the-box thinking.
 Self-directed play fosters creative thinking and confidence.
 Furthermore, guided activities such as baking, painting, and crafts teach children to follow instructions.